mbarbeau-umich/HPS-umich/README.md

 ## Software Loading Hardware

-> this section will outline how to upload new dive code to the hardware
+> this section will outline how to boot the hardware with new dive code

 ## Data formatting